-When Marilyn Monroe said: “Give a girl the right shoes, and she can conquer the world,” we’re fairly certain she was talking about heels.
+When Marilyn Monroe supposedly said, “give a girl the right shoes, and she can conquer the world,” we’re fairly certain she was talking about heels.
 But if you can’t walk in said heels?
 Well, that essentially negates any potential conquests, whether you’re in the boardroom or the bar.
 Lucky for you, we have assembled a few extremely helpful tips for how to walk in heels with ease and grace.
-We suggest taking these tips to heart and trying them out ASAP since it's safe to assume that heels aren't going out of style any time soon.
+We suggest taking these tips to heart and trying them out ASAP since it’s safe to assume that heels aren’t going out of style anytime soon.

 Accordingly, we’ve put together the seven secrets to walking in heels the right way, in addition to a fresh selection of our favorite heel styles we are loving right now.
 From affordable basic styles to fashion-girl favorites, there isn’t a style you won’t see here.

 Scroll down to check out the life-changing tips, and while you’re at it, why not treat yourself to a new pair of killer heels from our shopping section?
 After all, you’ll need something to test out your new skills.

 The easiest way to look like an amateur in heels is to put your whole foot down at once as if you’re wearing flats.
 When wearing heels, put your heel down first, followed by your toe.
 This will make your walk look more natural.

 Wearing heels makes your stride shorter than normal, so you’ll have to take an increased number of small steps to go the same distance.
 We’re not recommending baby steps, but don’t try to take your usual long strides either.